offbyone/ideas/content/posts/2020-06-16-direnv-and-pip-tools-together.md

 direnv: export +VIRTUAL_ENV ~PATH
 ```

 And voila!
 Every time you update your `requirements.in` your virtualenv will resync automatically.
-Also, any time your `requirements.in` file is newer than the compiled one, it\'ll re-run this too.
+Also, any time your `requirements.in` file is newer than the compiled one, it'll re-run this too.